tristanbrody/cs195-remote-assignment-update/README.md

-This repository is meant to be used in the "Remote Repositories" module of CS 195 at CCSF.
+This repository is meant to be used in the "Remote Repositories" module of CS 195 (Software Development Practicum) at CCSF.